trentlarson/lives-of-gifts/src/markdown/about.md

 ### It starts with vision. ###

 Picture a world of cooperation and loving-kindness... a place where we are able to achieve our highest potential.
-Seriously: pause for just one minute and imagine that world.
+Seriously: close your eyes, pause for just 3 breaths, and imagine that world.

 Now that you've seen it in your mind: do you believe we can get there?

 If so, you're already working on it, so let's recognize and celebrate that!
-Everyone gives what that can to their favorite people or causes.
+Everyone already gives what that can to their favorite people or causes.
 Some are able to give more.
 We honor every bit that is given freely.
 Whereas many people interact by carefully guarding their time and money with measurements and trade, let's give unconditionally to people in that future world.

 ### The plan is straightforward. ###